 Her modeling profile is http://www.exploremodeling.com/?torilynnsmith376

 CLASS OF 2012

-Madeline Hiers – currently attending LSU this fall played Marcie in Dog Sees God.
-She also participated in a staged reading of the new play Spill, based on the BP Oil Spill written by the authors of The Laramie Project.
+Madeline Hiers – She participated in a staged reading of the new play Spill, based on the BP Oil Spill written by the authors of The Laramie Project.
 Graduated from BPCC was the lead in the show (Turn of the Screw) that WON Kennedy Center American College Theatre Festival .

-LisaAnn Kemper – LisaAnn is now a 2017 graduate of Saint Mary’s University of Minnesota with a B.A. in Theatre Arts, Musical Theatre Focus.
+LisaAnn Kemper – Graduated from Saint Mary’s University of Minnesota with a B.A. in Theatre Arts, Musical Theatre Focus.
 While attending Saint Mary’s she performed in six mainstage productions, as well as made her international debut on the London stage in a Saint Mary’s production of “Some American’s Abroad.”
 Fun Fact: In the first semester of her senior year alone, she was the crew head of eight different production crews.
 She is a member of Alpha Psi Omega, Nu Delta Chapter.
 The theatre honors fraternity.
 LisaAnn has continued to comeback to Shreveport each summer to perform in the Shreveport Little Theatre’s summer productions.She hopes to continue to do theatre in Shreveport throughout her year home and then move to either Chicago or New York City.